brujoand/sbp/README.md

 box.

 ## Installing

+### With brew:
+`brew install brujoand/sbp/sbp`

+### With git and the install script
+When you clone this repo, there is an install script located at ´bin/install´.
-There is an install script.
-It will copy the default settings to `~/.config/sbp/settings.conf` along with the default color assignments to `~/.config/sbp/colors.conf` and add two lines to your `$HOME/.bashrc`:
+It will add two lines to `$HOME/.bashrc`:
 ```
   SBP_PATH=/the/path/to/sbp/
   source ${SBP_PATH}/sbp.bash
 ```
+You could also just add these two lines to some bash config file of your own choosing manually.

 ## Usage
 So you're ready to go.
 Now you do nothing.
 Just use it.
 But you could.
 If you want.
 Change stuff up a bit.